Skip to main content

 Major features supported in this version

-• Vertical stream container and single card container
+• Vertical stream container, horizontal container, single card container and modal container

 • including subviews and feedback options